amida-tech/blue-button-record/README.md

 * `ptKey` - Identification string for the patient.
 * `inputSection` - An array of entries with schema as specified in [`connectDatabase`](#connectDatabase).
 * `sourceId` - Id for the source where the `inputSection` is located.
-* `callback(err, ids)` - A callback which is called when saving entries is succesfull, or an error occurs.  `ids` are database assigned identifier for each entry in the order in `inputSection`.
+* `callback(err, ids)` - A callback which is called when saving entries is succesfull, or an error occurs.  `ids` are database assigned identifier for each entry in `inputSection` order.

 __Examples__